relydda20/SentiLoka/README.md

 npm run dev
 ```

-The backend will run on `http://localhost:8080`.
+The backend API will run on `http://localhost:8080`.

 ### Frontend Setup